theam/aday-ondemand-loop/docs/guide/content/user_guide/supported_repositories.md

 **Download**

-- Download individual files from public datasets.
+- Download individual files from public or draft datasets.
+- Public dataset versions are available by default.
+- Draft dataset versions require the presence of an API token.
-- Files must be available without authentication and under 10&nbsp;GB in size.
+- Files must be under 10&nbsp;GB in size.
 - Checksums are verified after download.

 **Upload**